AF, MF, VF, SAF.

 The trick to using a G2 quickly is to ride the AF lock button.
 There, that’s it.
 Really.
 Treat it a bit like you would a good EOS (Canon-speak: think “Custom Function #4,” sorta).

 It’s all about the grip.
 Keep your thumb where it gives you image-control leverage.
+Focus, hold the button, reframe if you need to, click.

 Here are the standard complaints I hear about the Contax G2: I hear them on the web, in emails, in person.
 The truth is they’re pretty well dispatched as long as you know how to hold the camera.